You'll need to be logged in to view this page

 Adventure Details

-We'll be driving up early Tuesday morning to arrive at Tobermory just before lunch.
+We'll be driving up early Friday morning to arrive at Tobermory just before lunch.
 We'll check out the area and get fish and chips (or something veggie) at a local restaurant before we head to the campsite.

 That afternoon we'll set up and settle into camp before eating dinner altogether, hanging out by the campfire and if we've got clear skies, stargaze.